Jasmeet-1998/React.js_Orientation/ReadMe.md

    It is responsible for storing state in the functional component. example const [count,setCount]=useState(0);

-   in class based component in the constructor this works differently in different languages like java, javascript, ruby on rails.
+   in class based component in the constructor ****this (used to refer the instance of the class object)****

+   works differently in different languages like java, javascript, ruby on rails.

 ****Components****